 MOB 1.1.3 On-site Facilities.
-All new private developments, including but not limited to planned unit developments, shopping centers, multifamily residential projects and other projects with internal circulation and parking needs shall be required to provide safe and convenient on-site traffic flow, facilities for non-motorized transportation and sufficient vehicular parking to accommodate the needs of the development.
+All new private developments, including but not limited to planned unit developments, shopping centers, multifamily residential projects and other projects with internal circulation and parking needs shall be required to provide safe and convenient on-site traffic flow as indicated in the LDC, facilities for non- motorized transportation and sufficient vehicular parking to accommodate the needs of the development.
 This policy does not apply to residential subdivisions.